sturdyfi/sturdy-contracts/README.md

 GeneralVault is a template that all vaults will inherit.
 LidoVault (which takes ETH or stETH from the user) is currently the only vault.
 ConvexCurveLPVault.sol (which takes Curve LP token from the user) is currently the only vault.
-YearnRETHWstETHVault.sol (which takes Curve LP token from the user) is currently the only vault.

 ## Dev Environment
 - EnvironmentFile (.env)